Quansight-Labs/free-threaded-compatibility/docs/index.md

     we hope that this guide will provide you with a toolkit to get things working.

-    We suggest reading through the the full porting guide, including the final section that focuses on considerations for native code.
+    We suggest reading through the full porting guide, including the final section that focuses on considerations for native code.

     - [Porting Python Packages to Support Free-Threading](porting.md)